mtorabirad/PricePrediction/README.md

 ## Summary

-In this project, I have shown how to build different Machine Learning models to predict Airbnb prices.
+In this project, I build different Machine Learning models to predict Airbnb prices.
 One of the motivations of the project is the following business question: "What dictates Airbnb rental price?
 The type of the property?
 The number of people it can accommodate?
 Distance from the center?
 Review score?
 Cancellation policy?"
 After cleaning/preprocessing the data, Exploratory Data Analysis (EDA) was performed to identify outliers and possible inter-correlation between the features.
 Linear Regression (LR), Decision Tree (DT), Random Forest (RF), and boosting methods Xtreme Gradient Boosting (XGBoost) and Light Gradient Boosting (LGBoost) were trained.
 For LR, predictions were examined in detail and statistical hypothesis tests were performed to check whether the underlying assumptions of the model are satisfied or not.
-The key hyper-parameter controlling the accuracy of the DT and the ensemble methods were identified and tunned to maximize the R_squared test score.
+For each model, the important features and the key hyper-parameters controling the performances were identified using, respectively, recursive feature elimination and grid Search.
+The accuracies and training times of different models are compared and suggestions are made to futher improve the R_squared test scores using text features.

 ## Instructions to continue